transloadit/uppy/website/src/docs/uppy.md

 ### `store: defaultStore()`

-The Store to use to keep track of internal state.
+The Store that is used to keep track of internal state.
 By [default](/docs/stores/#DefaultStore), a simple object is used.

 This option can be used to plug Uppy state into an external state management library, such as [Redux](/docs/stores/#ReduxStore).
-Then, you can write custom views with the library that is also used by the rest of the application.
+You can then write custom views with the library that is also used by the rest of the application.

 <!-- TODO document store API -->